turbot/steampipe-plugin-aws/docs/tables/aws_elasticache_parameter_group.md

 # Table: aws_elasticache_parameter_group

-Parameter Groups are a collection of parameters which control the behavior of the ElastiCache cluster.
+Parameter groups are collection of parameters which control the behavior of the ElastiCache clusters.

+## Examples

-### Basic parameter group info
+### Basic info

 ```sql
 select